o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

     i.
 Set the **First LOD distance** property to `256`.
 This sets the terrain's highest level of detail (LOD) display to a distance of 256 meters from the camera.

     ii.
 Set the **CLOD Distance** property to `32`.
 This sets the blend distance between LODs to 32 meters.
-Larger values make the LOD transitions smoother, but the value should be less than 1/4 the **First LOD distance** value to ensure that there is enough distance to blend each LOD.
+Larger values make the LOD transitions smoother, but the value should be less than 1/4 of the **First LOD distance** value to ensure that there is enough distance to blend each LOD.

 3. In the Camera entity, in the **Camera** component, set the **Far clip distance** property to a value that is greater than the resolution of the heightmap.